ChiragChauhan4579/Diabetes-Predictor-GCP/README.md

 * In model settings section choose the `framework, its version and pickled model location`.
 * If you want explainability you can choose it or skip.
 * Finally click the `import button`.
 Model import will take some time.
+* Create the endpoint of that model by going to endpoint section in left pane.

 **Note**: Your model name should be strictly `model.pkl`